serenity-rs/serenity/examples/README.md

     13 => Parallel Loops: How to run tasks in a loop with context access.
     Additionally, show how to send a message to a specific channel.
     14 => Slash Commands: How to use the low level slash command API.
-    15 => Simple Dashboard: A simple dashboard to control and monitor the bot with `rillrate`.
-    16 => SQLite Database: How to run an embedded SQLite database alongside the bot using SQLx 17 => Message Components: How to structure and use buttons and select menus 18 => Webhook: How to construct and call a webhook
+    15 => SQLite Database: How to run an embedded SQLite database alongside the bot using SQLx 16 => Message Components: How to structure and use buttons and select menus 17 => Webhook: How to construct and call a webhook
     ```

 2. Manually running: